Wellness tourism in Japan: the ultimate guide

 Futon beds are also very comfortable and provide an authentic Japanese sleeping experience.
 In addition, many ryokan have onsen (hot springs) on site, which further contribute to your relaxation time at the inn.

-Onsen: A Relaxing and Traditional Japanese Experience
+5. Onsen: A relaxing and traditional Japanese experience

 One of the most popular forms of wellness tourism in Japan is soaking in a traditional hot spring or onsen (温泉).
 Onsen are natural hot springs rich in minerals like sulfur and magnesium, which are thought to have numerous health benefits.
 Soaking in an onsen can help improve circulation, alleviate muscle pain, reduce stress levels, and even improve skin tone.
 Not to mention, it is just plain relaxing!